SteamInputWiki/SteamInputWiki/chapter-2/bs1_directional_pad_input_style.md

  off it becomes a general touch binding that can be used in conjunction with the click action for 2 extra bindings a traditional physical dpad would not have controlled access to. ]*

+## Touchpad Only Setting

+### Requires Click

+This is a binary Off or On setting, that determines if you need to click the touch pad in order to send the directional input.

 ## Gyro Only Settings

 ### Gyro Enable Button